Yuri Gagarin: Statues, monuments and murals

-There are statues of Gagarin and monuments to him located in the town named after him as well as in Orenburg, Cheboksary, Irkutsk, Izhevsk, Komsomolsk-on-Amur, and Yoshkar-Ola in Russia, as well as in Nicosia, Cyprus, Druzhkivka, Ukraine, Karaganda, Kazakhstan, and Tiraspol, in the breakaway state of Transnistria.
-On 4 June 1980, Monument to Yuri Gagarin in Gagarin Square, Leninsky Avenue, Moscow, was opened.
-The monument is mounted to a 38 m tall pedestal and is constructed of titanium.
+There are statues of Gagarin and monuments to him located in the town named after him as well as in Orenburg, Cheboksary, Irkutsk, Izhevsk, Komsomolsk-on-Amur, and Yoshkar-Ola in Russia, as well as in Zagreb and Pula, Croatia, Nicosia, Cyprus, Druzhkivka, Ukraine, Karaganda, Kazakhstan, and Tiraspol, in the breakaway state of Transnistria.
+On 4 June 1980, the Monument to Yuri Gagarin in Gagarin Square, Leninsky Avenue, Moscow, was opened.
+The monument is mounted on a 38 m tall pedestal and is constructed of titanium.
 Beside the column is a replica of the descent module used during his spaceflight.

 In 2011, a statue of Gagarin was unveiled at Admiralty Arch in The Mall in London, opposite the permanent sculpture of James Cook.
 It is a copy of the statue outside Gagarin's former school in Lyubertsy.
 In 2013, the statue was moved to a permanent location outside the Royal Observatory, Greenwich.

 In 2012, a statue was unveiled at the site of NASA's original spaceflight headquarters on South Wayside Drive in Houston.
 The sculpture was completed in 2011 by Leonov, who is also an artist, and was a gift to Houston commissioned by various Russian organisations.
 Houston Mayor Annise Parker, NASA Administrator Charles Bolden, and Russian Ambassador Sergey Kislyak were present for the dedication.
 The Russian Federation presented a bust of Gagarin to several cities in India including one that was unveiled at the Birla Planetarium in Kolkata in February 2012.